Links

 Praising the ILIR for their efforts, Kennedy said that

-prior immigration reform in the U.S. had unintentionally
+prior reform in the U.S. had unintentionally

 penalized the Irish.